dzaridis/ProstateNetLoading/README.md

 ##  Issues

-They have been identified several Issues
+Several Issues have been identified

 #### a) The AI series selector and Heuristics may not identify the desired sequence and therefore the module will not work.
 Manual handling may be necessary.

-#### b) If the selector is incapable of identify T2 series within a patient's study then the lesion mask will not be loader because internally demands T2 series as reference to match
+#### b) If the selector is incapable of identify T2 series within a patient's study then the lesion mask will not be loaded because the module internally demands T2 series as reference to match

 #### c) ADC and DWI series may have multiple images of varius b values within the pixel array therefore the parsing needs to be implemented externally and manually by the user